veritaserum27/CosmosIntegratedCacheTest/docs/ExploringCosmosWithIntegratedCache.md

 * Tolerate eventual or [session consistency](https://learn.microsoft.com/en-us/azure/cosmos-db/integrated-cache#session-consistency)
 * Can operate without the need for an explicit cache refresh

-## Architecture of Cosmos DB with Integrated Cache
+## Architecture of Azure Cosmos DB with Integrated Cache

 When a request is sent to Cosmos Db via the dedicated gateway in dedicated gateway mode, the request hits a dedicated gateway node.
 It is then directed by that node to a backend node to retrieve data.
 If the cache on the dedicated gateway node does not have the requested data, the data is retrieved from the database (backend node) and the data is cached on the dedicated gateway node before it is returned to the caller.
 Request unit charges are incurred each time there is a cache miss.

 Each dedicated gateway node [maintains its own cache](https://learn.microsoft.com/en-us/azure/cosmos-db/dedicated-gateway).
-This means that if a request is cached on one dedicated gateway node and the same request is sent again, the data will be retrieved from the database if the request is serviced by a different dedicated gateway node than it was the first time.
-This second retrieval of data will also be cached again on the second dedicated gateway node.
+This means you can potentially get back different data depending on which node the request is routed through (see the [docs](https://learn.microsoft.com/en-us/azure/cosmos-db/integrated-cache) and the animation below).
 The backing data in the database is replicated as usual across all the backend nodes, but caches are not replicated across dedicated gateway nodes.
 Calls are routed to dedicated gateway nodes randomly, so it is possible to have a cache miss even if the data is cached on another dedicated gateway node.

 Cosmos DB integrated cache has an item cache and a query cache:

-* The [item cache](https://learn.microsoft.com/en-us/azure/cosmos-db/integrated-cache#item-cache) services point reads where the `key` is a composite of the item Id and partition key and the `value` is the data in the associated document.
-Changes to the backing data do trigger a refresh in the item cache on the dedicated gateway node that serviced the request.
+* The [item cache](https://learn.microsoft.com/en-us/azure/cosmos-db/integrated-cache#item-cache) services point reads where the key is a composite of the item id and partition key and the value is the data in the associated document.
+The item cache works like write-through cache, which means that the data in the cache is updated at the time it is written.
-* The [query cache](https://learn.microsoft.com/en-us/azure/cosmos-db/integrated-cache#query-cache) services bulk requests or queries.
-For example, a query with a `WHERE clause` will be cached in the query cache even if it returns a single value.
-The `key` for an item in the query cache is based on the query text and the `value` is the result of that query.
+* The [query cache](https://learn.microsoft.com/en-us/azure/cosmos-db/integrated-cache#query-cache) services queries.
+For example, a query with a WHERE clause will be cached in the query cache even if it returns a single value.
+The key for an item in the query cache is based on the query text and the value is the result of that query.
 Even if a particular document has been cached previously as part of the result for another query, it will be cached again if a given query varies from the previous one.
-For example a request that returns documents [1..40] will be cached as one query result and a request that returns documents [2..41] will be cached as a distinct query result.
+For example, a request that returns documents [1..40] will be cached as one query result and a request that returns documents [2..41] will be cached as a distinct query result.
 Changes to the backing data do not affect cached values in the query cache.

 ## Cache Refresh

 Cosmos DB with integrated cache handles cache refresh differently from other caching technologies.
 At this time there is no explicit cache invalidation, but that may be included in a future release.
 A workaround for if you need to invalidate all cached data on all dedicated gateway nodes is to deprovision and reprovision the dedicated gateway.

 As a cache on a given dedicated gateway node fills up with data, it evicts the least-recently accessed values.
-The item cache is automatically refreshed when an item is newly created, updated, or deleted.
+The item cache is automatically "refreshed" when an item is newly created, updated, or deleted.
 That is not true for values in the query cache.

 The primary mechanism to trigger a query cache refresh is via the `MaxIntegratedCacheStaleness` value that is passed in when an application requests data from Cosmos DB.
 The calling application essentially tells the dedicated gateway what its tolerance is for stale data.
 That tolerance may be mere minutes to several days depending on the application’s use cases for the data.
 When the `MaxIntegratedCacheStaleness` value exceeds the amount of time that has passed since a query result was cached, the query is run against the database again and the updated result is stored in the cache on that dedicated gateway node.
 If an application queries Cosmos with a `MaxIntegratedCacheStaleness` of 0, it will always get back data from the database and the cache on that dedicated gateway node will be refreshed to store the new query results.
 The caches on any other dedicated gateway nodes will not be refreshed until a request that “expires” the cached values is routed to that node or it is evicted according to the Least Recently Used (LRU) eviction policy.